microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/MicrosoftPowerBIMgmt.Workspaces.md

 ## MicrosoftPowerBIMgmt.Workspaces Cmdlets
 ### [Add-PowerBIWorkspaceUser](Add-PowerBIWorkspaceUser.md)
-Gives permissions to a given user to a Power BI workspace
+Gives permissions to a given user to access the specified PowerBI workspac

 ### [Get-PowerBIWorkspace](Get-PowerBIWorkspace.md)
 {{Fill in the Synopsis}}

 ### [Remove-PowerBIWorkspaceUser](Remove-PowerBIWorkspaceUser.md)
-Removes permissions for a given user to PowerBI Workspace
+Removes permissions for a given user to the specified PowerBI Workspace

 ### [Set-PowerBIWorkspace](Set-PowerBIWorkspace.md)
 Updates the Power BI workspace.